o19s/pdf-discovery-demo/README.md

 ## Quickstart!

-Just do `docker-compose up` and then browse to http://localhost:8081.
+Just do `docker-compose up` and then browse to http://localhost:8080.

-Solr is running on :8983, and PDF images are served up on :8080.
+Solr is running on http://localhost:8983, with a CORS version at http://localhost:8000, and PDF images are served up on https://localhost:8443.

 You may need to do `docker-compose down -v` if you have already run the demo.